manjrekAdi/Sentimental-Analysis-Dashboard/README.md

 This project provides a web-based tool that:
 - Scrapes posts from Reddit using PRAW API
 - Analyzes sentiment using multiple NLP models (VADER, TextBlob, BERT)
-- Stores data efficiently in SQLite database
+- Stores data efficiently in PostgreSQL database
 - Visualizes public opinion trends with interactive charts
 - Supports both topic-based search and subreddit-specific analysis